Skip Navigation

 The use of the profiling tools mentioned above is different on Heroku’s cloud because of the platform’s process isolation model.
 However, Heroku’s JVM languages support provides tools that simplify how you connect these tools to Heroku.

-The tools described in this section require the heroku-cli-java plugin for the Heroku CLI.
+plugin for the Heroku CLI.
 Install it like so:

-$ heroku plugins:install heroku-cli-java
+$ heroku plugins:install @heroku-cli/plugin-java

 Connecting profiling tools to a dyno